Hugh Hefner’s legacy cannot be adequately assessed without addressing the sociological fallout of “The Playboy Philosophy.”

 Every social observer agrees that the sexual revolution is unintelligible without noting the effect that Hefner’s philosophy played.
 But did it liberate?

 When Playboy was founded, the birth control pill did not exist, abortion was illegal, and sex education was non-existent in the schools.
 Yet the rate of out-of-wedlock births was negligible, abortion was rare, and STDs were insignificant.
 Today, all three conditions have soared.
-Moreover, the spike occurred at a time when everything from the ABC’s of condom usage to the wonders of anal sex are taught in sex education classes all across the nation.
+Moreover, the spike occurred at a time when everything from the ABC’s of condom usage are taught in sex education classes all across the nation.

 Anyone who thinks that Hefner’s legacy is one of liberation needs to explain why those who were the most likely to practice his philosophy wound up being anything but beacons of happiness.
 Want proof?
 Just ask the shrinks, and the morticians, in Hollywood.